MedMdhaffar/TSYP13/README.md

 ## 📄 License

-This project is developed for the IEEE IES & AESS Challenge (TSYP 13).
+This project is developed for the IEEE AESS Challenge (TSYP 13).
 All associated code and documentation rights are reserved by the authors and challenge rules.